pedronpereira/pedronpereira/README.md

 # Hi there I'm Pedro! :wave

 Welcome to my GitHub profile, the place where I explore coding :smiley:
-I'm a developer with a taste for ramen and table top war gaming :rocket
+I'm a developer with a taste for ramen and table top war gaming :rocket:

 Currently working a lot with: